Discussion

 Resources

 Pastors and councillors who want to improve their work can benefit from a free online Introduction to Parish Pastoral Councils.
 It offers an overview of the Church’s teaching about councils, with lectures, quizzes, readings, and reflections.
 Councillors who take the course individually at home can then discuss what they learned when they reassemble for the next meeting of the council.
-Click here for PowerPoints about the purpose of councils and the relation between pastors and councillors.
-Covering the same material as the online course, it is suitable for orienting new members or refreshing the knowledge of veterans.

-2 Responses to Discussion
+One Response to Discussion

 Leave a Reply